Description

 For security reasons, when you set the system variable

-secure_file_priv, you can connect to the database only through a local socket to execute the SQL statement that modifies the global variable.
-For more information, see secure_file_priv.obclient> SET GLOBAL secure_file_priv = "/";Log out of the database.
+secure_file_priv, you can connect to the database only locally to execute the SQL statement that modifies the global variable.
+For more information, see secure_file_priv.obclient> SET GLOBAL secure_file_priv = "/";Log out.

 Note

-secure_file_privis aGLOBALvariable, you need to run\qto exit for the settings to take effect.obclient> \qThe return result is as follows:
+secure_file_privis aGLOBALvariable, you must execute\qto make the modification take effect.obclinet> \qThe return result is as follows:

 obclient> LOAD DATA INFILE '/home/admin/test.csv' INTO TABLE t1;Use the

-APPENDhint to enable bypass import.LOAD DATA /*+ PARALLEL(4) APPEND */ INFILE '/home/admin/test.csv' INTO TABLE t1;
+APPENDhint to enable direct load.LOAD DATA /*+ PARALLEL(4) APPEND */ INFILE '/home/admin/test.csv' INTO TABLE t1;

 Example 2: Import data from an OSS file